 - What’s currently preventing this deal from moving towards the close?

-These are the general action points, however, that’s not going to make the meeting a productive, successful meeting.
+These are the general action points, however, that’s not enough to make the meeting productive and successful.
 To do that, you need to focus more of your time on the second area.

 4. Finish off with highlights and expectations:

 Before the close of every meeting, appreciate the team’s contribution and achievements, and encourage them to work on their strengths.
 This is also helpful when you bring out your expectations from each individual and define the KPIs.
 Showcase why you have certain expectations based on their strengths.
 This brings clarity to the ideas shared, and may even give you a clearer view of the path ahead.
 You can also ask your rep to talk about how the engagement can be improved upon.
 This will help in building a culture of trust between you and your team, and impact the overall performance of your team.

 Who should lead and attend weekly sales meetings?

 It’s recommended to include sales team members and to bring in members of correlating teams including customer support, marketing, operations, and/or product development to foster inter-departmental collaboration.

 Sales team attendance should be mandatory for sales meetings, with few exceptions.
 If dealing with a mid to small team, try not to have meetings when they will be a waste of time (e.g., if multiple people are on vacation sometimes postponement is advisable).
 While attendance can be required, engagement is earned.
 In our recommendations for meeting best practices, we will highlight ways to foster interaction and engagement during your meeting.